heroku/einstein-vision-node/README.md

 # metamind-image-identifier
-Image Classification with Metamind.
+Image Classification with Salesforce Metamind.

 ## Setup ##

-Sign up for a metamind account and generate a JWT token:
+Sign up for a Salesforce Metamind account and generate a JWT token:

 http://docs.metamind.io/docs/what-you-need-to-call-api